sam-northerndev/tap-auth/README.md

 ## Development Stack

-This site is build using React & Gastsby
+This site is build using React & Gatsby